Jake Gasson

 Conference Papers

 The 'deadening atmosphere of nothing doing'': Existential Boredom in the Experience and Memory of British soldiers on the Macedonian Front, 1915-1918.
-British Commission for Military History New Researchers' Conference, forthcoming 21 October 2023.
+British Commission for Military History New Researchers' Conference, Hull, 21 October 2023.

 Podcast Appearances